mschlund/blechexamples_arduino/LED_DotMatrix/README.md

 # LED_DotMatrix
-Using blech to measure temperature/humidity via a DHT11-sensor.
+Using blech to control an 8x8-array of LEDs using a MAX7219-module.

 As always.. do